-Notes 14 and 31(e) contain information about the assumptions and their risk factors relating to valuation of investment properties and fair value of financial instruments.
+Notes 14 and 28 contain information about the assumptions and their risk factors relating to valuation of investment properties and fair value of financial instruments.
 Other key sources of estimation uncertainty are as follows:

-(a) Expected credit losses of trade and other receivables, contract assets and guarantee granted As explained in Notes 2(k)(i) and (ii), the Group takes into account information such as past collection history, current conditions, forecasts to future economic conditions and viability of realising the estimated value of collaterals held by the Group in estimating ECLs for trade and other receivables, contract assets and guarantee granted.
+(a) Expected credit losses of trade and other receivables and contract assets

+As explained in Note 2(k)(i), the Group takes into account information such as past collection history, current conditions and forecasts to future economic conditions in estimating ECLs for trade and other receivables and contract assets.
 If the financial condition of the debtors were to deteriorate, or the realisable value of collaterals held by the Group were lower than the estimated value, actual provision would be higher than expected.